 Vastu Shastra is just about Building design

-There exist many Vastu-Shastras concerning the art of building houses, temples, towns and cities.
-Vastu Shastra includes the art of building houses, temples, towns and cities.
+There exist many Vastu-Shastras concerning the art of building houses, temples, towns, and cities.
+Vastu Shastra includes the art of building houses, temples, towns, and cities.

 Vastu Shastra is some mystical science understandable by a rare few and they are the highest authority

-Most of those who claim to be experts of this knowledge today target vulnerable, fear-driven middle aged businessman and joint families – people who are afraid to lose money or relationships.
-Vastu Shastra guidelines were developed for the common man – with no prior knowledge of designing / planning – and should be considered no more than guiding principles.
+Most of those who claim to be experts of this knowledge today target vulnerable, fear-driven middle-aged businessman and joint families – people who are afraid to lose money or relationships.
+Vastu Shastra guidelines were developed for the common man – with no prior knowledge of designing/planning – and should be considered no more than guiding principles.

 Vastu Shastra is the solution to all your life problems.

 No, not even close.
 The benefits are often akin to being cured by a placebo medicine.
-If you really believe in it, you might enjoy the psychological benefits of having a ‘vastu-compliant’ home; but if it is not grounded in climate science, don’t expect much else.
+If you really believe in it, you might enjoy the psychological benefits of having a ‘Vastu-compliant’ home; but if it is not grounded in climate science, don’t expect much else.

 Most of what is practiced as Vastu Shastra are outdated theories, originally developed as general guidelines for the people when there were very few Architects.
 These principles were developed to ensure that, regardless of a person’s social standing, a minimum level of design sense is followed.
-There is ample natural light and cross-ventilation and careful consideration of psychological impact of the symbols in one’s homes.
+There are ample natural light and cross-ventilation and careful consideration of the psychological impact of the symbols in one’s homes.

 While Vastu Shastra has a good foundation in nature’s laws, a lot of it has been misconstrued in an act of blind faith and propagating a dogma.
-There are still not enough Architects for everyone, and there is a need for common design principles to be available to everyone seeking to build their home.
+There are still not enough Architects for everyone, and there is a need for common design principles to be available to everyone seeking to build their homes.